 5. LEVERAGE.
-Up to 10 points

 THDA shall award up to 10 additional points to applications that include the use of funds from other sources.
 THDA will award points in this category based on the actual percentage of other funds in the project.
 Leveraged funds counted in one program year do not qualify again as leverage in subsequent years.
+(See Match and Leverage - Page 8.)
 In order to receive points, there must be written documentation of the leveraged funds in the application.

-6. ENERGY CONSERVATION.
+6. ENERGY CONSERVATION